Using the NVIDIA Mellanox InfiniBand Drivers

 • The relevant OS Distribution Version and Architecture.

-3. After downloading the correct MLNX_OFED software bundle, follow the latest installation instructions:
+3. After downloading the correct MLNX_OFED software bundle, proceed with the installation instructions:

 1. Go to the MLNX_OFED Software Releases site and select the MLNX_OFED software version you downloaded.

-2. Click the User Guide link and then navigate to Installation > Installing MLNX_OFED.
+2. Click the User Manual link and then navigate to Installation > Installing MLNX_OFED.

 Follow the installation instructions.